bishopTech/website/gatsby/README.md

 - fix blog squares
 - add code syntax colors

+under what you'll learn:

+If this is your first time check this out these:

+Most Recent posts:

+Make the what you'll learn link to the tags of the technologies If this is your first time looking into the world of coding I suggest you start with (…)

 ### What i completed:
 - What you'll learn (cloud)
 - finish about section